 - Using a bit of water to brush the edges of the bottom pastry layer will help to seal the pastry lid in place, preventing any filling from bubbling and escaping during baking.

-- Use the back of a fork to crimp the edges of your pastry for that traditional look and also to make sure your edges are sealed well.
+- Use the back of a fork to crimp the edges of your pastry for that traditional home-made look and also to make sure your edges are sealed well.

 - Make sure your oven is preheated to the correct temperature for consistent results.
-A fan oven will distribute heat more evenly and will bake the pie quicker, so check your pie about 10 minutes before the recommended baking times to prevent over-baking.
+A fan oven will distribute heat more evenly and will bake the pastry quicker, so check your pie about 10 minutes before the recommended baking times to prevent over-baking.

 - Allow the slice to cool in the baking pan; this helps the filling set a bit, making it easier to slice through without making a mess.